 If lease development is successful, impacts would continue during routine maintenance and operations of the wells.
 Sage-grouse would likely avoid habitat in the vicinity of the producing well, due to human presence and infrastructure located at the well site.
 Indirect habitat loss attributable to this behavioral response adds substantially to the effects of habitat loss due to long term facility occupation.
 In addition, noise and an increase in traffic on access roads would disturb and likely displace grouse.
 The LSFO requires mufflers to be placed on any equipment that produces sound/noise in sage-grouse habitat.
 Additional BMPs and site specific COAs developed at the APD stage (e.g. clustering of wells, limiting traffic) would potentially help mitigate impacts from habitat losses.
-Controlled surface use stipulations

-(5% disturbance thresholds) designed to reduce fragmentation in medium priority sagebrush habitat will reduce habitat fragmentation on parcels containing greater sage-grouse PGH.
+In addition, controlled surface use stipulations (5% disturbance thresholds) designed to reduce fragmentation in medium priority sagebrush habitat will reduce habitat fragmentation potential in the majority of parcels that contain PGH.